spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/2-scheduling.md

 In the sample below we set the name of the schedule to `timestamp-task-once-a-minute` and the [cron expression](https://docs.pivotal.io/pcf-scheduler/1-2/using-jobs.html#schedule-job) to `*/1 * ? * *`.
 Notice that the cron expression is expressed in the format used by Quartz.
 Also notice we can add command line arguments and deployment parameters for this schedule, but we will not do so for this example.
-Once you have entered the cron expression, press the `Schedule the task button`.
+Once you have entered the cron expression, press the `CREATE SCHEDULE(S)` button.
 Now PCF Scheduler will handle the scheduled launches for your batch application.

 ![Schedule Batch App Cloud Foundry](images/SCDF-schedule-cloud-foundry.png)